Rip It Up and Start Again

 Rip It Up and Start Again: Postpunk 1978–1984 is a book by Simon Reynolds on the post-punk musical genre and era.
 It was first released in the UK in April 2005 by Faber & Faber.
 The US edition was published by Penguin Books and released in February 2006.
 It is a shorter version, with several chapters either removed or condensed, and without the large number of illustrations in the UK edition.
 Reynolds notes this was for space and cost reasons.

 Background

-Simon Reynolds cites his article in the British magazine Uncut entitled "Post-Punk: Lubricate Your Living Room" published in December 2001 as being the "the acorn out of which Rip It Up and Start Again grew".
+Simon Reynolds cites his article in the British magazine Uncut entitled "Post-Punk: Lubricate Your Living Room" published in December 2001 as being "the acorn out of which Rip It Up and Start Again grew".

 Reception

 Writing for The Guardian, Nicholas Lezard described the book as "startlingly thoughtful, gracefully illuminating, in command of an anarchic subject," writing that "Reynolds has reilluminated the period for us, shown us how fascinating and rewarding it was."
 The Observer described the book as "a compelling reminder of a time when clever, mischievous, creative people formed bands".
 The New York Times called it "exhaustive and exhausting in equal measure."